uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T0/Zeero.md

 # Soul Inversion
-## Velto Oktae: Sign of the Fool - The Antipotence
+## True Velto Oktae: Sign of the Fool - True Enigma
 ___
-Removes Logic from Reality making the only definite thing inside the Oktae the user winning.
-Both causality, time and are no longer linear and can be reconstruced in any way the user wants.
-Also negates all innate functions.
+Transform Zeeros soul into an enigma.
 ___